The Most Delicious Food In Mexico – All The Mexican Food You Should Try

 Tamales

-Among the best food in Mexico there are tamales, small balls made with corn dough – either plain or stuffed with pieces of chicken and pork.
-It’s wrapped in banana leaves or corn husks then steamed.
-The sweet version is stuffed with raisin and covered in sugar.
+Among the best food in Mexico are tamales and small balls made with corn dough – either plain or stuffed with pieces of chicken, pork, or other fillings.

 Tlacoyos

-The dough of tlacoyos is similar to that of gorditas.
-They are made using a blue corn dough which is filled with beans, cheese, meat and then fried or grilled.
 They can be topped with all sorts of ingredients.
-A winning combination (to me at least) would be avocado, chili sauce and cheese.
-Originating from a place north of Mexico City, they can be found throughout the country.
+A winning combination (to me, at least) would be avocado, chili sauce, and cheese.
+Originating from north of Mexico City, they can be found throughout the country.

 Mexican cuisine